nest/nest-simulator/doc/README.rst

 Local install of user documentation
 --------------------------------------

-If you are using Linux and want to locally install the docs and generate the html files, follow the steps below.
+If you are using Linux or macOS and want to locally install the docs and generate the html files, follow the steps below.

 Requirements